 High salaries, high quality of life, warm weather and unique experiences.
-Teaching opportunities are opening up at the best cities of UAE, providing you great career development with amazing benefits!
+Teaching opportunities are opening up in the best cities in the UAE, providing you with great career development with amazing benefits!

 A few facts about the UAE:

 Arabic is the official language in the UAE, although English is widely spoken and road signs are all in both English and Arabic.
 The majority of the local citizens follow the Islamic religion and are surprisingly open-minded to other religions as you will find Christian churches spread around each Emirate.
-As regards to the climate, it is quite comfortable with a moderation of 11 to 25 degrees Celsius from October till March, as for the summer the weather reaches to an average temperature of between 45-47 degrees.
+Regarding climate, it is quite comfortable with a temperature range of 11 to 25 degrees Celsius from October through March, and in the summer, the weather reaches an average temperature of between 45-47 degrees Celsius.